brenna-levine/LEVINE_ParthenoGenius/README.md

 # Installation

+*ParthenoGenius* can be downloaded by cloning the GitHub repository: git clone

-*ParthenoGenius* is writted in python3 and requires the following modules: argparse (https://docs.python.org/3/library/argparse.html), pandas (https://pandas.pydata.org), and datetime (https://docs.python.org/3/library/datetime.html).
+*ParthenoGenius* is writted in python and requires the pandas module (https://pandas.pydata.org).

 ____________________________________________